causalincentives/causalincentives.github.io/index.md

 AAAI-22

 **[A Complete Criterion for Value of Information in Soluble Influence Diagrams](https://arxiv.org/abs/2202.11629)**:
-Presents a complete graphical criterion for value of information in influence diagrams with more than one decision node, along with ID homorphisms and trees of systems.
+Presents a complete graphical criterion for value of information in influence diagrams with more than one decision node, along with ID homomorphisms and trees of systems.
 *Chris van Merwijk\*, Ryan Carey\*, Tom Everitt*
 AAAI-22